 U.S. Patent oce.

-meeting, the r* D E M O * is paid
+At th* D E M O * second annual

 Asa Candler declares in the Annual